tdsnxtramontin-gabriel/github-advanced-security/github-supply-chain-security.md

 ## Software Bill of Materials (SBOM):
 A Software Bill of Materials (SBOM) is a formal, machine-readable inventory of a project's dependencies and associated information (such as versions, package identifiers, and licenses).
 You can use it as part of your audit process and use them to comply with regulatory and legal requirements.
 GitHub supports exporting SBOM data through the user interface and REST API.

+## Exploit Prediction Scoring System (EPSS):
+Dependabot alerts can include EPSS data from FIRST, the Forum of Incident Response and Security Teams.
+EPSS helps organizations prioritize remediation by estimating the likelihood that a vulnerability will be exploited in the next 30 days.
+The score is presented together with a percentile ranking, giving teams additional context for risk-based decision-making.

+## Multi-Repository Variant Analysis (MRVA):
+Multi-Repository Variant Analysis helps security teams identify similar vulnerability patterns across multiple repositories at once.
+When a new class of vulnerability is discovered, MRVA can be used to quickly locate related instances across the organization’s codebase, even when the implementation differs between projects.
+This supports faster incident response and helps uncover broader, systemic issues.

 ## Glossary
 - **Common Vulnerability Scoring System (CVSS):** A standardized framework used to measure the severity of a security vulnerability.